Jaguar's improved F-TYPE Convertible now offers the keen driver even more options. Jonathan Crouch reports.

 Cost of Ownership

 Jaguar hasn't always been right on the pace of its key German rivals when it comes to economy and emissions, though little consideration is usually given to the fact that its cars are usually priced more affordably and are better equipped.
-At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE records 39.2mpg on the combined cycle and emits 163g/km of carbon dioxide.
-With the 340PS V6, the figures are 33.6mpg and 199g/km.
-Go for a manual model and those figures are significantly worse, at 28.8mpg and 234g/km respectively.
-Just to put those V6 model numbers into some sort of frame of reference, a 370PS Porsche 911 Carrera Cabriolet with a manual 'box records 33.2mpg and emits 195g/km.
-You'll need deep pockets to run the V8 model; the F-TYPE R manages 26.4mpg and 255g/km.
+At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE Convertible records up to 29.6mpg on the WLTP combined cycle and emits up to 217g/km of carbon dioxide (NEDC).
+With the 450PS V8, the figures are up to 26.6mpg and up to 241g/km.
+Go for a AWD 450PS V8 model and those figures are hardly any worse, at 26.0mpg and 247g/km respectively.
+You'll need deep pockets to run the top V8 model; the F-TYPE R manages 26.4mpg and 243g/km.